google/gke-policy-automation/README.md

   --out-file output.json
   ```

-* JSON file, GCS bucket or PubSub topic with configuration file
+* All outputs enabled in a configuration file

   ```yaml
   clusters: